Azure/Azure-Sentinel/Solutions/Palo Alto - XDR (Cortex)/Playbook/README.md

   - Repeat steps for other connections as well.
 * In Logic App designer authorize Teams channel connection as well, for playbooks posting adaptive cards.
 * For VirusTotal connector please enter the valid API key to activate the connector.
-* For Log analytics workspace action you will have to configure the desired query which your analysts should received prior to their investigation as a kick starter.
+* For Log analytics workspace action you will have to configure the desired query which your analysts should receive prior to their investigation as a kick starter.